Here you will find the answers to some of the questions we are asked most.

 *Please note due to potential over feeding, we do have to ration the number of bags during summer months.

 Of course!
 This vehicle tour takes you around parts of the reserve you are unable to access on foot so please be aware that you will not see all of Pensthorpe.
 The tour is a separate attraction to the reserve and can be paid for in the shop.
-The Pensthorpe Explorer departs up to four times a day from 11:15 am.
+The Pensthorpe Explorer departs up to five times a day, during peak season, from 11:15 am.
 Don’t forget to book your seat on arrival.

-*Please note: this is a seasonal attraction (Easter-October) and tour times vary.
+*Please note: this is a seasonal attraction (may-Sept, inc.) and tour times vary.

 There are, however, plenty of benches and places to stop and rest, to take in the glorious views.